Name: Sanjana Dayananda

 Certificates: American Sign Language, Children’s Literature

-Reflection: I have to be honest--there are times that I feel like I graduated college knowing very little.
-I studied English Literature and Philosophy while many of my friends studied chemistry, economics, engineering, or some other very practical, very tangible field.
+Reflection: I studied English Literature and Philosophy while many of my friends studied chemistry, economics, engineering, or some other very practical, very tangible field.
 Sometimes I try to list in my mind the things that I learned, but often find the list unsatisfyingly short.
 I couldn’t tell you how to determine the half-life of a certain element, neither could I explain in detail the factors that led to the market crash in 2008.
 I could tell you, however, about Neil Gaiman’s contribution to the genre of fantasy or the rantings of an old man that lived thousands of years ago, but these seem insignificant compared to the real life problems of today.
 The problem, I have found, with this way of thinking is that it measures and compares bits of information rather than the extensive thought processes I have learned to follow and articulate.
 Studying English Literature at Pitt may have given me a short list of “facts” as compared to certain other areas of study, but while there, I learned how to think, how to understand, how to interact with and see the world.
 Through my professors and assignments, I learned how to approach and solve any number of problems, even when I have no prior knowledge about the topic.
 My time as an English major developed my mind in ways that I could never have imagined.
 Ultimately, it was through my studies and those who helped me along the way that I was able to become the very person that I am.
 I am confident that because I learned how to think, I can achieve anything.

 Name: Shelbi Ferguson